cysouw/diathesis/text/c04_reflexive.md

 ### [ NA | Np] Reflexive *mit* antipassive {#sec:reflexive-mit-antipassive}

 Reflexive antipassives with the preposition *mit* [@next a,b] show a non-governed prepositional phrase [@next c].
 Semantically, this diathesis changes an action from a one-sided perspective towards a reciprocal perspective.
-The resulting construction of this diathesis is reminiscent of the 'real reciprocal' verbs (see [#sec:reflexive-real-reciprocals]).
+The resulting construction of this diathesis is reminiscent of the 'real reciprocal' verbs (see [@sec:reflexive-real-reciprocals]).

 ::: ex
 a.
 Ich treffe dich.
-c.
+b.
 Ich treffe mich mit dir.
-d. ^* Ich treffe mich damit, dass du krank bist.
+c. ^* Ich treffe mich damit, dass du krank bist.
 :::

 **Attested Verbs**